 Tip 5: Pitch for a relevant guest post

-The Design Trust website traffic went through the roof in 2018 when I wrote an article for The Guardian newspaper about How to start a craft business (you can still read it here!).
+The Design Trust website traffic went through the roof in 2018 when I wrote an article for The Guardian newspaper about How to Start a Craft Business (you can still read it here!).

 What are the most important online resources and blogs that your ideal clients read?
 Identify at least 5 specific websites that publish guest posts that your ideal clients are interested in.